 Linden-Center, Shopping center in Neu-Hohenschönhausen, Berlin, Germany.

-The center opened in 1995, replacing a smaller retail space called Handelshaus that operated from the mid-1980s.
-This development signaled a shift toward larger shopping facilities in the district.
+The center opened in 1995, replacing a smaller retail facility called Handelshaus that had been operating in the area since the mid-1980s.
+The project was part of a wider wave of new shopping centers built in the outer districts of Berlin after reunification.

 The community of curious travelers